PM condemns ‘wholly unacceptable’ violence of far-right and ‘Hamas sympathisers’

 Rishi Sunak has condemned “wholly unacceptable” actions by both far-right groups and “Hamas sympathisers” on the pro-Palestinian march, and put pressure on police by saying “all criminality must be met with the full and swift force of the law”.

-The Prime Minister said the ugly scenes in central London on Armistice Day “utterly disrespects” the spirit of remembrance.
+The Prime Minister said the ugly scenes in central London on Armistice Day “utterly disrespects” the spirit of remembrance as police confirmed 126 arrests with nine officers injured.

-Dozens of counter-protesters were arrested as hundreds of thousands of people took part in the biggest UK rally since the Israel-Hamas conflict began on October 7.
+Police detained and arrested scores of counter-protesters as hundreds of thousands of people took part in the biggest UK rally since the Israel-Hamas conflict began on October 7.

 A breakaway group of around 150 people from the march, who were firing fireworks and wearing face coverings, were later detained in Grosvenor Place, the Met said.